Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Introduction

+From an application standpoint, we test our theoretical framework on a high-stakes real-world problem:~generating financial tabular data from a Credit Default dataset.
+Although diffusion models are most often demonstrated on continuous data such as images, there is strong demand for high-fidelity generative models for the structured tabular datasets common in quantitative finance.
+Because such domains are often subject to privacy and regulatory constraints, realistic synthetic data generation is especially valuable.
+At the same time, reliability in this setting requires mathematically principled estimators to mitigate distribution shift and mode collapse.
+Our experiments show that the proposed theoretically grounded GD method, even with a simple neural network architecture, achieves fidelity comparable to much more sophisticated heuristic-based training schemes used in the modern diffusion literature.

-To the best of our knowledge, this is the first work to establish sample complexity bounds of GD-trained neural networks for score matching.
-Specifically, our paper is the first to utilize NTK for establishing theoretical results for diffusion models.
-Although the idea of NTK has been used in many fields, the utilization of existing techniques in the structure of diffusion models brings about its own significant challenges.
-Our analysis is grounded in a novel parametric form of the neural network and an innovative connection between score matching and regression analysis, facilitating the application of advanced statistical and optimization techniques.
-In addition, the building blocks of our results can be applied to other supervised learning problems in non-standard forms (such as unbounded input and vector-valued output), which goes beyond score-matching problems.
+To the best of our knowledge, this is the first work to establish end-to-end sample complexity bounds for GD-trained neural networks in the context of score matching.
+By contrast, most prior statistical analyses assume that the empirical minimizer within a given neural network class can be directly obtained, without proving that it can in fact be achieved by any optimization algorithm.
+Specifically, our work is the first to employ NTK in establishing theoretical results for diffusion models.
+While the Neural Tangent Kernel (NTK) framework has been extensively used to study supervised classification and regression, adapting it to diffusion models presents new mathematical challenges.
+Standard overparameterization theory heavily relies on bounded input domains (e.g., data on a unit hypersphere) and deterministic or bounded-noise labels.
+In contrast, learning the score function requires handling: 1) \textit{unbounded input domains} due to the Gaussian noise injected during the forward process; 2) \textit{noisy target labels} resulting from the DSM objective; and 3) \textit{vector-valued, time-conditioned outputs}.
+Our analysis overcomes these challenges by formulating the problem in a novel parametric form of the neural network.
+By rigorously applying truncation arguments, deriving a localized multi-output Rademacher complexity bound, and extending kernel early-stopping rules to unbounded domains to prevent noise memorization, we unlock the application of advanced statistical optimization techniques for generative modeling.
+Furthermore, the building blocks of our analysis can be applied to other supervised learning problems in non-standard forms {such as conditional generative adversarial networks \citep{liao2020conditional}, conditional flow matching \citep{lipman2022flow}, sequence-to-sequence modeling \citep{gu2021efficiently,smith2022simplified} (with unbounded input and vector-valued output)}, multimodal state space modeling \citep{rojas2025diffuse} and downstream decision-making problems \citep{zhao2025diffusion}, which is interesting in its own right.

 \paragraph{Related Literature.} Our work is related to three categories of prior work: